 Cleaning Grandfather Clocks

-by Guest on Feb 24, 2010
+by Guest Post on Feb 24, 2010

-Cleaning grandfather clocks is not the easiest process but, definitely worth the time.
+Cleaning grandfather clocks is not the easiest process but, is definitely worth the time.
 Keeping grandfather clocks clean is just as important as cleaning your car.
 The value of clean grandfather clocks will be much higher than grandfather clocks that sit in the corner collecting dust and grime.
 Grandfather clocks can be cleaned right at home with a little patience and some technique.

 These are the 5 steps to Cleaning Grandfather Clocks

 Step 1: Pull your grandfather clock away from the wall without banging it on anything preventing marks and dings.
 It is better to use an extra person when moving grandfather clocks, to help assure security from falling or getting dings.